-Before I get to the itinerary which contains a list of places to see in Sofia, I have to admit Bulgaria has never been in my bucket list, and will never be: it is just not my country, and all my trips there were close to disaster.
+Before I get to the itinerary which contains a list of things to do in Sofia, I have to admit Bulgaria has never been in my bucket list, and will never be: it is just not my country, and all my trips there were close to disaster.
 In Moldova Bulgaria is famous for its Black Sea resorts, and naturally my first trip was to a small town Sozopol at the seaside.
 As there were no flights to the destination, we took the bus, and from this specific moment my absolute hate for buses starts.
 It took us 26(!) hours to get to Sozopol, and when we finally arrived, tired, hungry and dirty, we were told that there was a booking mistake and our room was rented out to someone else!
 We had to wait about an hour for our hosts to solve the issue: they moved us to another hotel, and after two days we had to move back.
 And finally, our bus back to Moldova was late, and there was no one to ask about it!

 My first trip to Sofia was a necessity and wasn’t that bad except the fact that I caught cold and water supply was cut off in the hotel.
 After that I swore to myself that I would never step on the Bulgarian soil again, but business needs led me there anyway.
 I had one free day in Sofia before flying back home so I decided to give the city another try and went to the center.
 So, here it is, my 1 day itinerary with things to do in Sofia, Bulgaria.